This trope is just like it sounds. A particularly insidious type of Romantic False Lead

 - Megara in Disney's Hercules.
 She is already working for Hades because of having made a deal with him, so when Hades discovers that Hercules is still around, he uses her as a pawn to get at him.
-Also a rare example in which the two end up together.
+Also a rare example in which she does fall in love with him, the two end up together.

 - A rare example of this being done with a male character is the Video Brinquedo "spectacular" What's Up?
 Balloon to the Rescue, in which the lead girl is infatuated with suave Frenchman (read: Devil in Plain Sight Ethnic Scrappy) Jean-Pierre.

 - Prince Hans from Frozen is a Rare Male Example.
 He pretends to fall in Love at First Sight with Princess Anna, planning to marry her and then arrange an "accident" for her older sister Queen Elsa, and thereby become the King of Arendelle.